karlredman/Vimwiki-Gollum-Integration/docs/extended_readme.md

 # Project: [Vimwiki+Gollum Integration](https://github.com/karlredman/Vimwiki-Gollum-Integration) (Extended documentation)

 ## Special Notes
-* This is a work in progress -I'm still adding content as of 7-25-2017
-* This project is 90% documentation and explanations.
-    * The other 10% is actual work that involves files and such.
 * Anything that has a [ ] checkbox is a TODO item for me.
-* See the [Quick Setup Guide](https://github.com/karlredman/Vimwiki-Gollum-Integration/blob/master/docs/QuickSetup.md) if you want to just get something up and running and avoid all these words.
-It's essentially 6 steps (if you count installing dependencies as 1 step).

 ## Description:
 * This is a setup guide for integrating [Vimwiki](https://github.com/vimwiki/vimwiki) with [Gollum](https://github.com/gollum/gollum).
 See the [Features section](#Features_anchor).